fedora-copr/copr/frontend/docs/api_2/source/Resources/project_chroot.rst

 Projects Chroots allows to view and modify project settings dedicated for different chroots.

-Structure if the project chroot entity
+Structure of the project chroot entity
 --------------------------------------

 .. code-block:: javascript